-Research Priority: Managing Better - People and Water
+Research Priority: People and Water

 The purpose of this research priority theme is to build a better understanding of the relationship between people and water, in order to underpin alternative, sustainable freshwater management approaches that meet iwi, community and economic aspirations for the resource.
 The project lead for this theme is Dr. Ed Challies, Senior Lecturer, Waterways Center for Freshwater Management.

 Regatta on the Avon Otakaro River, Christchurch.
 Photo: Molly Spinks

 Researchers affiliated with this theme are listed below.

 Fields of Research

 |Assoc.
 Prof. Mick Abbott||Increasing biodiversity through social, cultural and economic value.|

 Collaborative governance of water, access and rights to water, participation effective environmental policies and plans.(UC, WCFM)

 |Dr Kelly Dombroski||Community economies, commoning.
 Participatory research, evaluation and monitoring, social science research methods.
 (UC, Geography)|